Design, Fabrication and Characterization of Microwave Multiplexing SQUID Prototype: Fabrication of the microwave SQUID multiplexer

 \section{Fabrication of the microwave SQUID multiplexer}

 The $\mu$Mux prototype was fabricated at the superconducting micro-nano processing platform at IHEP.
 To manufacture the $\mu$Mux, we combined a high-quality Josephson tunnel junction fabrication process with the production of superconducting microwave resonators that possess high internal quality factors.
-Fig. \ref{fig3} presents the test results of a 4$\mu$m$\times$4$\mu$m Josephson junction created in our laboratory.
+Fig. \ref{fig3} presents the test results of a 4 $\mu$m $\times$ 4 $\mu$m Josephson junction created in our laboratory.
 The junction was measured at 3.8 K inside a pulse-tube cryostat.
-The critical current (I$_c$) value is not discernible in the IV curve due to its high susceptibility to external interference.
-Additionally, inadequate shielding and filtering within the test system may have contributed to the difficulty in measuring I$_c$.
+From the measured I-V curve, a gap current (I$_g$) of 2 $\mu$A is extracted.
+Using the relation I$_c$ =$\pi$ I$_g$/4, the critical current density (J$_c$) is calculated to be approximately 0.098 $\mu$A/($\mu$m)$^2$.
+Due to such a low J$_c$, the actual critical current (I$_c$) is incredibly small and therefore not directly discernible in the I-V curve.
+This suppression is primarily attributed to the high sensitivity of small critical currents to external electromagnetic interference.

 Fig. \ref{fig4} illustrates the manufacturing process of the $\mu$Mux, which involves ten photo-lithographies, seven dry etchings, one lift-off, two wet etchings, and several deposition steps.
-Firstly, a trilayer film of Nb/Al-AlO$_x$/Nb (200 nm/8 nm/150 nm) was sputtered onto a 4-inch high-resistance silicon substrate using magnetron sputtering.
+Firstly, a trilayer film of Nb/Al-AlO$_x$/Nb (200 nm/14 nm/150 nm) was sputtered onto a 4-inch high-resistance silicon substrate using magnetron sputtering.
 The upper Nb layer was defined as the junction region using Inductively Coupled Plasma Reactive Ion Etching (ICP-RIE).
 This junction region was then protected by anodization, followed by Ion Beam Etching (IBE) of the oxide layer.
 The bottom superconducting Nb layer was etched in two steps.
 Firstly, Reactive Ion Etching (RIE) was employed to form the conductor wire.
 Subsequently, the Nb layer was etched again using ICP-RIE to create the CPW feedline and the quarter-wavelength CPW resonator.
-A 350 nm thick SiO$_2$ isolation layer was deposited using low-temperature Inductively Coupled Plasma Chemical Vapor Deposition (ICP-CVD) and subsequently etched to form vias.
+A 350 nm thick SiO$_2$ isolation layer was deposited using low-temperature Inductively Coupled Plasma Chemical Vapor Deposition (ICP-CVD), with a temperature of 75 degrees Celsius.
+Subsequently, SiO$_2$ was etched to form vias by ICP-RIE.
 An additional Nb layer was sputtered to act as the conductor layer, connecting the Josephson junction, input coil, flux ramp modulation coil, and LR filter, as well as leading to the pads.
+Next, the resistive layer was deposited by electron beam evaporation (the material was Ti/Pd).
 Finally, the SiO$_2$ in the gaps of the CPW and SQUID was removed through wet etching.